gabrielts212/gabrielts2122/README.md

   ![](https://komarev.com/ghpvc/?username=gabrielts212)

-  •🎓  I'm a 5rd Year  analysis and systems development student at Uva
+  •🎓 I am a student of the last period of systems analysis and development (Uva)

   •💻 I’m currently studying to be a Full-Stack Developer

-  •📚 I'm currently learning Express
+  •📚 I'm currently learning C# .NET

   •📧 My E-mail: gabrielts2122@gmail.com
   <h1></h1>